Healthcare

 Program Details

 Are you keen on making a difference in peoples’ lives?
 Do you want to help those who are less fortunate and need help to get back on their feet?
 If you’re looking to launch a rewarding career in an in-demand industry, then triOS College’s Community Services Worker diploma program can get you started.
+While the program is delivered online, students can access campus support at several locations, including Toronto, London, Mississauga, Brampton, Kitchener, Hamilton, Ottawa, and Windsor.

 Community Services Workers learn how to counsel clients living in group homes and who are taking advantage of social service programs.
 You will supervise clients’ activities and assist them in pre-release and release planning.
 There is also volunteer work involved in the field – you will understand how to coordinate volunteer activities for human service agencies, healthcare facilities, and art and sports organizations.